garethahealy/ose-training-assignment/README.md

 # ose training assignment
-See evidence for screenshots of deployed components and grep outputs.
+See "evidence" directory for screenshots of deployed components and grep outputs.

 - 1_Basic_Requirements.md
 - 2_HA_Deployment.md